dheesimha/dheesimha/README.md

 ### Howdy 👋

 ### 😄 Intro
-I am Dheemanth A.N. ,a Full Stack Web Developer.Final year student pursuing computer science and engineering .
+I am Dheemanth A.N. ,a Full Stack Web Developer ,a final year student pursuing computer science and engineering .
 I specialize in **MERN stack** and build tech products that I am passionate about and solves a clearly defined problem .
 I always believe that a strong statement of purpose is what pushes me to build something great despite all the challenges.

 ### 🎯 Currently working on